 Good governance is at the heart of delivering educational excellence.

-The Board of Trustees has defined what ‘governance’ means for Discovery in a Governance Strategy which outlines how governance is structured and organised as part of a whole-system approach to improving standards.
+The Board of Trustees has defined what ‘governance’ means for Discovery in a Governance Strategy which outlines how governance is structured and organised as part of a whole trust approach to improving standards.

 Our three-tier governance model.